There's No Specific Drug That Kills Coronavirus. But Doctors Have Ways To Treat It

 But even in the best of circumstances, we should not expect too much from antiviral medications.

-"In the case of influenza, where we have approved antiviral therapy, we still see people become very ill and requiring hospitalization or requiring intensive care," says Evans in Seattle.
+"In the case of influenza, where we have approved antiviral therapy, we still see people become very ill and requiring hospitalization or requiring intensive care," says Evans of the University of Washington.
 "And we know thousands in the U.S. die every year from influenza.
 So I don't think we should think of an antiviral drug as a magic bullet here."

 People will still need supportive care, she says, to buy them time to heal.